Skip to main content

 • Use this if you have performed margin, futures, derivates, etc., type trades, and realized a loss of your trading activity.

-• Use this if you have paid fees associated with a realized-profit or realized-loss trades.
+• Use this if you have paid fees associated with realized-profit or realized-loss trades.

 • You opened or increased a position by investing crypto from your account (for derivatives).